getoptimum/optimum-dev-setup-guide/readme.md

 * P2P nodes form an RLNC-enhanced mesh network, forwarding messages via coded shards.
 * Messages propagate based on configurable thresholds and shard redundancy.

+> **Note:** OptP2P refers to the main set of P2P nodes forming the core mesh network.
+The Gateway acts as a proxy, providing controlled and secure access to all P2P nodes for external clients and integrations (e.g., Matrix, collaboration tools, etc.).
+For native integrations or advanced use cases, you can interact directly with the P2P mesh, bypassing the Gateway for full flexibility and performance.

 **Important:** Gateways are stateless and horizontally scalable.
 P2P nodes form a resilient gossip + RLNC mesh.

 ## Purpose